Last updated: 9 June 2026

 Sprive is a free UK app that helps homeowners make small, regular mortgage overpayments without the monthly admin of setting up standing orders and remembering to adjust them.
 It connects to your bank through Open Banking, analyses your spending, and sets aside affordable amounts within limits you choose.
 You then send those amounts to your mortgage lender in a single tap.

 On top of the overpayment side, there is a shopping feature.
-You buy digital gift cards for retailers like Tesco, Sainsbury's, Amazon, M&S, and around 95 other brands, and earn cashback that gets routed straight into your mortgage pot.
+You buy digital gift cards for retailers like Tesco, Sainsbury's, Amazon, M&S, and over 1,000 brands in total through Sprive's partnership with Tillo, and earn cashback that gets routed straight into your mortgage pot.
 It sounds like a gimmick until you realise your weekly food shop is quietly chipping away at your balance.

 Sprive supports 14 of the largest UK lenders, including Nationwide, Halifax, Barclays, HSBC, NatWest, and Santander.
-You can check the full list on Sprive's website.
+The full current list -- which includes First Direct, Lloyds, RBS, Virgin Money, TSB, Yorkshire Building Society, Coventry Building Society, and Accord Mortgages -- is on Sprive's FAQ page.

 Consistency without effort.
 The app quietly builds up overpayment amounts in the background.
 You approve or skip each payment, so you stay in control, but the default is progress rather than inertia.

 Cashback that actually goes somewhere useful.
 Earning a few percent on your Tesco shop is not life-changing on its own.
 But when it compounds towards your mortgage balance every single week, it adds up faster than you would expect.
-Most users report earning around £20 to £30 a month through regular shopping alone.
+Users who route their regular food shop through the app typically earn around £20 to £30 a month in cashback towards their mortgage.

 Visibility.
 The app shows you how much interest you are projected to save and how many months you are shaving off your mortgage.
 That feedback loop is surprisingly motivating.